crabmusket/the-news/index.md

 ### Why seven, seven is too many?

 No pain, no gain!
 But in all seriousness, you may be a more casual consumer of news: you may not need an intravenous drip of piping hot News delivered to you in this way.
 That's totally okay, and probably actually a good thing.
-You can still use RSS to consume blogs and other things of interest to yourself - or you can keep watching the news on TV, listening to podcasts (which also use RSS, just sayin'), or even picking up the paper from your local newsagent.
+You can keep watching the news on TV, listening to podcasts (which also use RSS, just sayin'), or even picking up the paper from your local newsagent.
+You can even visiting their websites directly, one after the other (or open up like 50 tabs at the same time if that's your thing).

+Conversely, you can use your RSS reader to consume blogs and other things which are not necessarily News-worthy, but nevertheless are of interest to yourself!

 ### What's in the default bundle?

 After completing step **four** of our patented Process, you'll be able to read the news from Australia's most trusted news organisations.

+- First among equals is, of course, the ABC
+- There's a dedicated health section with government and ABC updates
-The first among equals is, of course, the ABC.
-I've included some other prominent Australiam media companies like The Guardian.
+- I've included some other prominent Australiam media companies like The Guardian
-There are some international sources like the BBC, smaller mastheads like The Saturday Paper, and even some satire (at least, I _think_ it's satire).
+- There are some international sources like the BBC
+- I've added smaller mastheads like The Saturday Paper and Reneweconomy (energy is important!)
+- Aaaand there's even some satire (at least, I _think_ it's satire?)

 ### There is too much news!
 Make it stop!